google/WebFundamentals/src/content/en/fundamentals/primers/shadowdom/index.markdown

 **Shadow DOM**

 The DOM a component author writes.
 Shadow DOM is local to the component and defines its internal structure, scoped CSS, and encapsulates your implementation details.
-It also defines how your component renders user-provided markup (i.e., the light DOM).
+It can also define how to render markup that's authored by the consumer of your component.

 {% highlight html %}
 #shadow-root